 With an interest-only mortgage, each month you pay only the interest owed and none of the capital you've borrowed.
 This makes your monthly payments far less than if you were repaying capital at the same time.

-- you might be able to sell the property for more than you paid and take a profit enough to repay the buy to let mortgage and have money left over
+● You might be able to sell the property for more than you paid and take a profit enough to repay the Buy to Let mortgage and have money left over

-- this could free up money to spend on buying or improving other buy to let properties in your portfolio
+● This could free up money to spend on buying or improving other Buy to Let properties in your portfolio

-- it can provide a safety net for times when you've no rent coming in from your other properties
+● Lower monthly payments can provide a safety net for times when you've no rent coming in from your other properties

-- when the mortgage ends, you still owe 100% of the money you borrowed
+● When the mortgage ends, you still owe 100% of the money you borrowed

 What is a repayment mortgage?

-- you'll have to pay out more each month because you're repaying capital and interest at the same time
+● You’ll have to pay out more each month because you're repaying capital and interest at the same time

-First you need to work out how much you might be able to borrow.
-Look at our buy to let mortgage calculator.
+How can I get an interest-only or repayment Buy to Let mortgage?First, you need to work out how much you might be able to borrow.
+You can do this with the help of our Buy to Let mortgage calculator.
 This works out the possible loan by comparing the value of your property and the amount of rent you expect to receive each month.

-Then speak to one of our mortgage advisers who can answer any questions you may have.
+You can then search online for the best Buy to Let mortgage deals, and speak to one of our mortgage advisers who can answer any questions you may have.
 There is no charge for our service.
 It's fee free.